wevertonbio/florabr/README.md

 distribution, and keys for the identification of all native and non-native plants found in Brazil.

-The florabR package includes a collection of functions designed to retrieve, filter and spatialize data from the Brazilian Flora 2020 dataset.
+The florabr package includes a collection of functions designed to retrieve, filter and spatialize data from the Brazilian Flora 2020 dataset.